-For family members claiming disability who receive disability benefits from the SSA, the IHA will attempt to obtain information about disability benefits through the HUD EIV system.
-If documentation fro m HUD's EIV System is not available, the IHA will request a current (dated within the last 60 days) SSA benefit verification letter from each family member claiming disability status.
+For family members claiming disability who receive disability benefits from the SSA, the IHA will attempt to obtain information about disability benefits through the HUD Enterprise Income Verification (EIV) system, when it is available.
+If documentation from HUD's EIV System is not available, the IHA will request a current (dated within the last 60 days) SSA benefit verification letter from each family member claiming disability status.
 If the family is unable to provide the document(s), the IHA will ask the family to request a benefit verification letter by either calling SSA at 1-800-772-1213, or by requesting it from www.ssa.gov.
 Once the applicant or participant receives the benefit verification letter they will be required to provide it to the IHA.